Introduction to Indiana Slot Machine Casino Gambling 2018

 - Tropicana Evansville is a riverboat casino in Evansville located 169 miles southwest of Indianapolis.

-American Indian Casinos in Indiana
+List of Tribal Casinos in Indiana

 The single tribal casino in Indiana is the Four Winds Casino South Bend located 150 miles north of Indianapolis near the Michigan border directly east of Chicago.